Weekly Letter from Fr. Darrio

 Please remember that if police officers are not present to direct traffic after our weekend Masses, it might be best to consider (for safety’s sake) making a right turn out of the parking lot, heading north , even though that might take you a little bit out of your way.

-Regarding SCAM EMAILS and SCAM, TEXTS please never believe them.
+Regarding SCAM EMAILS and SCAM TEXTS , please never ever believe them .
 Some are supposedly from me, or from our Deacons, asking you to contact us, or to purchase gift cards for us to distribute to other people.
 Don’t be fooled.
 We would NEVER ask you to do this kind of thing, no matter “how busy” these messages say we might be.
 Just DELETE these scam requests and save yourself some major headaches and financial losses.

 Our Adoration Chapel is a wonderful place to find some personal peace.
 Pray before the EUCHARISTIC LORD Monday through Friday from 7am to 7pm.
 Enter the Chapel through Door 4 (off the Community Room patio).